rusriver/nutz/logger/README.txt

             hook; the send operation itself is detached in a writer, and you can't link the two, but to fork and fix the original zerolog.

-    2) Technical ability to add filters, including those activated and managed at runtime.
+    2) Technical ability to add filters, including those activated and managed at runtime, or set via a config files, without interfering into the source code.

     3) Ability to set logging ratelims for individual codes/tags or groups of codes/tags, without interfering into the main user codebase.

+        That is, the fine-tuning of what to log and how, can be delegated to operations or maintenance team.

     4) Ability to switch off some points of logging, without removing them from the source code.
         Like a filter, but hardcoded.